 Oxycontin is a powerful opioid used for severe pain that does not subside.
 When taken as prescribed, it is a powerful tool to fight against pain.
 However, it is also a highly addictive medication with a chance of overdose.
-Many who seek treatment for oxycontin addiction treatment were introduced to the drug as a prescribed medication.
+Many who seek oxycontin addiction treatment were introduced to the drug as a prescribed medication.
 Oxycontin addiction represents a major epidemic in the United States.
 Consequently, it can have a devastating effect on those addicted and those around them.

 Do You Need Oxycontin Addiction Treatment?